NABJ Elections Central

 Committee Decisions

-• Content pending an issue and committee decision
+• Content pending an issue and committee decision.

-The 2023 #NABJElections closes on Aug.
-4 at 5 p.m.
+The 2024 #NABJElections opens on July 8 and closes Aug.
+2 at 5 p.m.
 CT/6 p.m.
 ET.

 Remember that ballots are sent via email from noreply@eballot.com or noreply@votenet.com.
 Please check your spam folders.